shrihari-prakash/liquid/README.md

 When you start new projects, you typically find that you are writing the login, account creation and authentication logic over and over again.
 This repository provides a plug and play boiler plate code that acts as an authentication and user management server for your other microservices.

-In addition to OAuth, the service provides additional (but usually very needed) functionalities for user accounts management.

 ![Login](images/screenshot-1.png)

+### Features
+In addition to OAuth, the service provides additional (but usually very needed) functionalities for user accounts management:

+⭐ Out of the box support for user sign up and login.

+⭐ Includes follow and unfollow mechanisms with support for private accounts.

+⭐ Support for admin level and client APIs.

+⭐ Highly customizable.
+Customize and configure every part of the UI and service.

-You will require Redis to run this service.
-This is because the service needs to store access and refresh tokens.
+> **_NOTE:_** You will require Redis to run this service.
+This is because the service needs to store access and refresh tokens with an auto expiry.
 If you don't want a Redis dep, it is possible force the service into using MongoDB as a replacement by changing the options `privilege.can-use-cache` and `privilege.can-use-cache-for-token` to false.
 However, disabling this option is highly discouraged since tokens that are not revoked permanently stick to the database.

 ### Setup